 The good thing about eye contact is that it is often learned a bit like the other skill.
 If you are feeling that you simply are struggling to take care of eye contact in conversations – especially when you’re talking – the subsequent is going to be of great help to you.
 Admittedly, it takes a touch practice to be ready to confidently hold eye contact with someone you’re chatting with.
 But if you’re willing to practice and strengthen your eye contact skills regularly, you’ll be ready to see encouraging improvements in your day-to-day life.

 - Maintain the right balance – Balance is of great importance when it involves eye contact.
 Effective eye contact is curious, appropriate, and balanced.
 When you overdo it, it’s perceived as aggressive and/or overly dominant.
 If you stare at people once they speak, you’ll make them quite uncomfortable.
 Always ask yourself what quiet eye contact is acceptable within the particular situation you’re confronted with.

 - Learn to overcome fear and nervousness – The key to overcoming these awkward sensations lies in diligent practice.
 Gradually increasing the quantity of eye contact you retain while speaking will assist you to slowly but surely adapt to the unfamiliar experience.
-In this sense, you’re progressively desensitizing yourself to the way it feels when maintaining a better level of eye contact.
+In this sense, you’re progressively desensitizing yourself to the way it feels when maintaining a good level of eye contact.

 - Focus on one eye – When you’re watching someone, pick one eye and keep watching it without switching between the eyes.
 You can feel free to switch eyes every once in a while, – just make sure that it is not done too frequently.
 Similarly, don’t attempt to catch up on the very fact that you simply can never check out both eyes of an individual by watching the bridge of a person’s nose.
-If the people you’re lecture are sitting on the brink of you, they’re going to quickly realize that you’re not looking them within the eyes.
+If the people you’re lecturing are sitting on the brink of you, they’re going to quickly realize that you’re not looking them within the eyes.